 City Food Packaging Requirements

-The City Council approved revisions to Municipal Code Chapter 8.68 that require all restaurants and food vendors operating in the City of Carmel-by-the-Sea to utilize compostable or recyclable options for disposable food packaging, and to only provide straws and utensils upon request.
+Municipal Code Chapter 8.68 requires all restaurants and food vendors operating in the City to utilize compostable or recyclable options for disposable food packaging and food ware.
+Straws and utensils hall only be provided upon request.

-The City code continues to prohibit the use of polystyrene (labeled as no. 6 plastic).
+The City prohibits the use of polystyrene (labeled as no. 6 plastic).

-Many small disposable food packaging products are not recyclable and must be switched to compostable alternatives.
+Small disposable food packaging products must be switched to compostable alternatives.
 These include: